Three new COVID-19 cases at Allred Prison

-WICHITA FALLS, Texas (TNN) - Three new employees at Allred Prison have tested positive for COVID-19, according to the Texas Department of Criminal Justice COVID-19 Case Tracker.
+WICHITA FALLS, Texas (TNN) - Three new offenders at Allred Prison have tested positive for COVID-19, according to the Texas Department of Criminal Justice COVID-19 Case Tracker.
+One employee has also recovered.

-This brings the total number of employee cases up to 23 with five of them making recoveries.
-There have also been 14 offender cases at the prison with three of them recovering.
+This brings the total number of offender cases up 24 to with seven of them making recoveries.
+There have also been 27 employee cases at the prison with nine of them recovering.

 The tracker is also showing that 21 people are listed under “medical isolation.”